 19.2.
-Delegation of duty.
-Read 2-210(1).
+Delegation of Duty.
+Read § 2-210(1).
 It permits an obligor (one who is obligated to do something) to delegate a duty except in two situations:

-- unless otherwise agreed - unless the other party has a substantial interest in having his original promisor perform.
+- unless otherwise agreed - unless the other party has a substantial interest in having the original promisor perform.